 // Price (compared to retail if you’d like)

-— A very important step when making your descriptions is to include the photographs you took inside the description itself.
-This makes your post stand out much more than others' and lets the readers really have a chance to enjoy/examine the items you have for sale.
-Now, how do you do this?
+Embedding Hosted Images: A very important step when composing your descriptions is to include the photographs you took inside the description itself.
+This formatting can make a post stand out compared to stock format listings.
+Here's how to do it:

-Here are some more helpful tips for using Craigslist from the Unplggd Archives:
+Here are some additional helpful tips for using Craigslist from the Apartment Therapy archives:

 - How to Sell Your Junk on Craigslist Through Photos